reactive-python/reactpy-django/README.md

 Follow the links below to find out more about this project.

--   [Try it Now](https://mybinder.org/v2/gh/idom-team/idom-jupyter/main?urlpath=lab/tree/notebooks/introduction.ipynb) - Check out IDOM in a Jupyter Notebook.
+-   [Try it Now](https://mybinder.org/v2/gh/reactive-python/reactpy-jupyter/main?urlpath=lab/tree/notebooks/introduction.ipynb) - check out ReactPy in a Jupyter Notebook.
--   [Documentation](https://idom-team.github.io/django-idom) - Learn how to install, run, and use IDOM.
+-   [Documentation](https://reactive-python.github.io/reactpy-django) - learn how to install, run, and use ReactPy.
--   [Community Forum](https://github.com/idom-team/idom/discussions) - Ask questions, share ideas, and show off projects.
+-   [Community Forum](https://github.com/reactive-python/reactpy/discussions) - ask questions, share ideas, and show off projects.
+-   [Contributor Guide](https://reactive-python.github.io/reactpy-django/contribute/code/) - see how you can help develop this project.
+-   [Code of Conduct](https://github.com/reactive-python/reactpy-django/blob/main/CODE_OF_CONDUCT.md) - standards for interacting with this community.

 <!--resources-end-->